 School lunch consists of the following: protein, whole grains, vegetables, fruit and 1⁄2 pint of fat free chocolate or 1% white milk.
-Students must choose at least 3 of the options made available to them.
-Students are encouraged to eat the items they have chosen.
-A drinking fountain is available outside of lunchroom.
-Bottled water is available in the office.
+A drinking fountain is available outside of the lunchroom.

 MEAL TIME AND SCHEDULING

 Students are provided with a 20 minute time period to eat lunch.
 Lunch times are scheduled from 11:10-11:30am, 11:45-12:05pm.